 The following table shows the permissions by role.

-Manage apps on the APK Files tab or App Files tab tabs.
+Manage apps on the App Information tab.

 Manage app details on the Description tab.

-Manage information on the Settings > Company Profile tab.
+Manage information at Settings > Company Profile.

-Manage information on the Settings > My Account tab.
+Manage information at Settings > My Account.

-Create/submit IAP items
+Create/submit IAP items.

 View the Reporting tab.